carissalow/rapids/docs/datastreams/add-new-data-streams.md

 ## Implement a Format

-A format describes the mapping between your stream's raw data and the data that RAPIDS needs.
+A format file `format.yaml` describes the mapping between your stream's raw data and the data that RAPIDS needs.
 This file has a section per sensor (e.g. `PHONE_ACCELEROMETER`), and each section has two attributes (keys):

 1. `RAPIDS_COLUMN_MAPPINGS` are mappings between the columns RAPIDS needs and the columns your raw data already has.

     1. The reserved keyword `FLAG_TO_MUTATE` flags columns that RAPIDS requires but that are not initially present in your container (database, CSV file).
 These columns have to be created by your mutation scripts.

 2. `MUTATION`.
-Columns marked as `FLAG_TO_MUTATE` need to be created before RAPIDS can process data from a sensor
+Sometimes your raw data needs to be transformed to match the format RAPIDS can handle (including creating columns marked as `FLAG_TO_MUTATE`)

     2. `COLUMN_MAPPINGS` are mappings between the columns a mutation `SCRIPT` needs and the columns your raw data has.